The team

 Stephanie Okoye

-Mariel Molina is a Ph.D. student in the Department of Food Science and Human Nutrition.
+Mariel Molina Castro is a Ph.D. student in the Department of Food Science and Human Nutrition.
 She has a bachelor’s and a licentiate degree in Human Nutrition from the University of Costa Rica.
 Prior to that, she worked as a nutrition consultant for UNICEF and as a clinical nutritionist in a public hospital in San José, Costa Rica.
-Mariel’s current research interest is in ingestive behavior, particularly in the effect of low-calorie sweeteners on sweet taste receptors and glucose metabolism.
+Mariel’s current research interests are clinical nutrition and ingestive behavior, particularly in the effect of low-calorie sweeteners on sweet taste receptors and glucose metabolism.

 We could do next to nothing without the excellent technical support and contributions of Molly, Rafael, Danisa, and our committed undergraduates